[Last Updated: 1 June 2022]

-Best Headlamp for Herping
+Best Headlamp for Herpetologists

-Not wasting any time – here it is… “The best headlamp for herping is the Petzl Ultra Rush headlamp with 760 lumens light output.”
+Not wasting any time – here it is… “The top headlamp for herping is the Petzl ULTRA RUSH headlamp with 760 lumens maximum light output.”
 See why that’s true in the following sections.Â We’ll look at a few crucial areas that are important for herping in the rainforest, and which headlamps have what it takes in each section.

 Petzl Headlamp Brand

 The brand says a lot.
-You don’t want to take a $25 Chinese rip-off brand into the forest at night as your only headlamp.
-I did it for the first couple years, thinking – these cheap lights are just as good as the more expensive headlamp brands.
+You don’t want to take a $25 rip-off brand into the forest at night as your only headlamp.
+I did just that for the first couple years, thinking – these cheap lights are just as good as the more expensive headlamp brands.
 I was disappointed a number of times when my light broke, then my backup broke, and there I was heading home hours early because I didn’t spend enough money on good equipment.

 Ferdnand Petzl started making tungsten light headlamps back in the 1980’s.
 Really.
-Over the years, the company has adapted to modern day technology, and even began implementing some tech before other companies in the same space.
+Over the years, the company has adapted to modern day technology and even began implementing some tech before other companies in the same space.

-I’ve found the ideal setting for herping with this Petzl light is to set it at the third highest setting.
-This gives 400 lumens for 5 hours.
+I’ve found the ideal setting for herping with this Petzl light is to set it at the third-highest setting.
+This gives 430 lumens for 5 hours.
 I can use that for looking on the ground in front of me as I walk, and also for wildlife close in the trees nearby.
-At 400 lumens, it is easy to see ground or trees 30 meters away.
+At 430 lumens, it is easy to see ground or trees 30 meters away.

 Headlamp Beam Shape, Quality of Light

 Petzl’s Ultra Rush headlamp has an amazing beam made up of 6 Cree LED bulbs all firing at the highest power.
-The focus of the beams is on the center, so it’s slightly brighter there, but overall the focus is just right for herping at night because the beam isn’t too wide, and isn’t needlessly tight like a spotlight.
+The focus of the beams is at the center, so it’s slightly brighter there, but overall the focus is just right for herping at night because the beam isn’t too wide, and it isn’t needlessly tight like a spotlight.

 Headlamp Battery Burn-time

-I used a combination of the Petzl Nao 2 and the Petzl Tikka RXP for a year because neither had enough battery power to light up the forest for an entire night of herping.
-The Nao 2 has 575 lumens, and it’s definitely bright enough.
+I used a combination of the Petzl NAO 2 and the Petzl TIKKA RXP for a year because neither had enough battery power to light up the forest for an entire night of herping.
+The NAO 2 has 575 lumens, and it’s definitely bright enough.
 The quality of light is perfect as well.
 It’s just that the battery only lasted about 105 minutes on high manual setting – which was the setting I used most frequently.
-When it died, I’d switch to the Tikka RXP which was a different light shape, but did the job for the next two hours.
+When it died, I’d switch to the TIKKA RXP which was a different light shape but did the job for the next two hours.

-Best Herping Headlamp – Reasonable Cost
+Best Herpetology Headlamp – Reasonable Cost

-If you’re not very serious about herping, and you only go out a couple nights a year or month, you’re going to want a cheaper but reliable headlamp.
+If you’re not very serious about herping, and you only go out a couple of nights a year or month, you’re going to want a cheaper but reliable headlamp.
 I’ll suggest one.

-Petzl Reactik+ Plus is a 300 lumen headlamp with Reactive Lighting Technology which saves battery and keeps you out in the forest for hours at a time.
+Petzl Reactik+ Plus is a 300-lumen headlamp with Reactive Lighting Technology which saves battery and keeps you out in the forest for hours at a time.
 You can use it for many other activities, and it won’t break the bank.
 You’ll still have to get used to the idea of paying for a quality light, but it’s nothing like the Ultra Rush in terms of cost.
-A bonus is that you can setup custom lighting profiles with your smartphone, using the My Petzl Light app.
+A bonus is that you can set up custom lighting profiles with your smartphone, using the My Petzl Light app.